-- Exotic and endangered/threatened plant survey (\$5,785) - Research to determine the effectiveness of wildlife crossings (\$10,000)

-- Mitigation maintenance and monitoring (\$163,000) - Removal of exotic vegetation (\$2,507,500) - Design of wildlife and wetland mitigation (\$45,000) - Construction of wildlife and wetland mitigation (\$2,250,000) - Panther mitigation (\$1,500,000) - Water Quality Study (\$450,000)
+- Research to determine the effectiveness of wildlife crossings (\$75,000) - Mitigation maintenance and monitoring (\$2,575,000) - Removal of exotic vegetation (\$110,000) - Wetland and wildlife mitigation (\$2,615,000) - Panther Mitigation (\$2,000,000) - Seagrass and mangrove mitigation (\$2,850,000)

-South Florida Water Management District (\$367,000,000)
+South Florida Water Management District (\$1,109,803,822)

 The SFWMD is implementing the Long-Term Plan for Achieving Water Quality Goals in the Everglades Protection Area (Long-Term Plan) including the structural and vegetation enhancements to the Everglades Construction Project (ECP) as required by the 2003 amendments to the EFA.
-Critical initiatives underway include design, construction and start-up operations of over 18,000 acres of additional stormwater treatment areas for removing phosphorus from inflows to the Everglades.
+Critical initiatives underway include construction of over 18,000 acres of additional stormwater treatment areas (as part of the expedited projects initiative) for removing phosphorus from inflows to the Everglades.
 Additionally, the SFWMD works closely with the FDEP and other state, federal, and tribal governments on other non-CERP programs to restore and protect the South Florida Ecosystem.

 Underscoring the State's commitment to greater Everglades ecosystem restoration, the Florida Legislature in 2007 expanded the Lake Okeechobee Protection Act to include protection and restoration of the interconnected Kissimmee, Lake Okeechobee, Caloosahatchee, and St. Lucie watersheds.
-This interagency initiative is focusing on the water storage and water treatment needed to help improve and restore the Northern Everglades and coastal estuaries.
+This interagency initiative, known as the Northern Everglades and Estuaries Protection Program (NEEPP), is focusing on the water storage and water treatment needed to help improve and restore the Northern Everglades and coastal estuaries.
 As part of the Northern Everglades Initiative, the SFWMD and the State will expand water storage areas, construct treatment marshes, and expedite environmental management initiatives to enhance the ecological health of the lake and downstream coastal estuaries.
-While Northern Everglades projects have been conceptually identified, detailed design will continue to be the main focus of efforts during FY 2008/09.
+The NEEPP requires collaborating agencies in cooperation with local government to develop 1) the Lake Okeechobee Watershed Construction Project Phase II Technical Plan, 2) the St. Lucie River Watershed Protection Plan (SLRWPP), and 3) the Caloosahatchee River Watershed Protection Plan (CRWPP).
+The Phase II Technical Plan was submitted to the legislature in February 2008 whereas the SLRWPP and CRWPP were submitted in January 2009.
+While Northern Everglades projects have been conceptually identified in these plans, specific projects and activities will be included in an Annual Work Plan for each fiscal year and published in the South Florida Environmental Report (SFER).
+The Northern Everglades Annual Work Plan for FY2009-10 contains the next steps for the restoration of the Northern Everglades region and includes restoration efforts for the Lake Okeechobee Watershed as well as the Caloosahatchee and St. Lucie River Watersheds.

-The SFWMD's priority non-CERP South Florida Ecosystem restoration and protection projects for FY 2008/09 include:
+The SFWMD's priority non-CERP South Florida Ecosystem restoration and protection projects for FY 2009-10 include: